tokenInsight/ti-oracle/README.md

   - `forge create TIOracle --rpc-url=https://polygon-rpc.com --interactive --constructor-args bitcoin 5 300 --gas-price 65000000000`
   - you can deploy the `contracts/src/TIOracle.sol` in any ways you like, and `forge` is just one choice

-- explaining for the above constructor arguments
+- meaning for the above constructor arguments
   - pricing feeding is for `bitcoin`
   - feed `5` times each round
   - timeout for one round is 300 seconds